15 films you should be excited for this year | read | i-D

 You Were Never Really Here

-It's been a long time since Lynne Ramsay's last feature length outing, the psychotic child drama We Need to Talk about Kevin, but this adaptation of another novel (this time the work of Jonathan Ames) sees her in equally hard-hitting territory.
-In You Were Never Really Here, Joaquin Phoenix is an army vet who tries to save a young girl — played by Ekaterina Samsonov — from prostitution.
+It's been a long time since Lynne Ramsay's last feature length outing, the psychotic child drama We Need to Talk about Kevin, but this adaptation of another novel (this time the work of Jonathan Ames) sees her in equally hard hitting territory.
+In You Were Never Really Here, Joaquin Phoenix is an army vet who tries to save a young girl -- played by Ekaterina Samsonov -- from prostitution.
+TBC.

 Grace Jones: Bloodlight and Bami

-Originally titled Grace Jones — The Musical of My Life, this documentary from Sophie Fiennes began way back in 2005.
+Originally titled Grace Jones -- The Musical of My Life, this documentary from Sophie Fiennes began way back in 2005.
 Mixing personal footage with staged musical sequences, Fiennes says that for her biopic, Jones "made the bold decision to unmask."
 If that's the case, the results should be cracking.
+TBC.

 Slice